-I am a Ramón y Cajal researcher at ICAC, an Honorary Research Associate at the McDonald Institute for Archaeological Research at Cambridge and co-direct the Landscape Archaeology Research Group (GIAP) at ICAC.
+I am an ICREA Research Professor at ICAC, an Honorary Research Associate at the McDonald Institute for Archaeological Research at Cambridge and co-direct the Landscape Archaeology Research Group (GIAP) at ICAC.
 I currently work on a wide range of landscape-related topics.
 My research has mainly focused on the analysis of human-landscape dynamics in Mediterranean environments and beyond.
 I am also interested in theoretical approaches to the study of landscapes.
 During the last years I have developed extensive research on computational archaeology that includes but is not restricted to GIS and remote sensing techniques, field survey and site detection methods.
 I am currently working on the application of machine learning to archaeological research using cloud computing and big data sources (mostly multisource multitemporal satellite data, drone imagery and lidar).